Xiangchen Song (宋祥辰)

 research

 Large language models are sequence models, and my work aims to make their internal representations provably identifiable so we can interpret and steer model behavior with principled guarantees.
-I build on causal representation learning to recover latent structure in temporal data (time series, video, and text), and bring this lens to mechanistic interpretability of LLMs: designing identifiable sparse autoencoders with feature consistency for LLM activations, analyzing internal reasoning mechanisms, and enabling targeted control for more reliable and efficient model behavior.
+I build on causal representation learning to recover latent structure in temporal data (time series, video, and text), and bring this lens to mechanistic interpretability of LLMs: designing identifiable sparse autoencoders (SAEs) with feature consistency for LLM activations, analyzing internal reasoning mechanisms, and enabling targeted control for more reliable and efficient model behavior.

 contact